Get ADHD Assessment & Multisensory Learning Support in Belmore.

 Understanding ADHD

-Attention Deficit Disorder (ADD), more commonly known as Attention Deficit Hyperactivity Disorder (ADHD), affects someone’s ability to prioritise, process, integrate, organise, and recall information when needed.
-It also affects a person’s ability to notice the passage of time.
+ADD, more commonly referred to as ADHD, impacts an individual’s ability to prioritise, process, integrate, organise, and recall information when required.
+It also affects a person’s ability to perceive the passage of time.

 The treatment of ADHD often involves the use of stimulant medication, which can be highly effective.
 However, it is essential to recognise that medication does not offer a complete solution for all the difficulties experienced by individuals with ADHD.

-Exploring the multisensory approach to learning for ADHD & ADD.
+Unleashing the power of the multisensory approach for ADHD & ADD learning.

 Incorporating movement, utilising various coloured cards, engaging in oral expression rather than solely relying on silent reading and writing, and dividing tasks into smaller segments are among the tools and conceptual frameworks that have proven effective for supporting students with ADHD.